puresight/puresight.github.io/tech/toolchain.md

 title: Toolchain
 category: tech
 subject: software toolset
-description: "The set of programs which are important or essential in building front-end apps."
+description: "Your toolchain is the suite of software essential in building front-end apps."
 image:
   alt: "JavaScript"
   caption: ""